lutfialvarop/About-Me/index.md

 ## Quote

->"We learn more from failure than success.
-Don't let failure stop us.
-Keep the spirit and don't give up"
+>**"Change impossible to possible.
+Change useless to useful.
+Change couldn't to could.
+Keep spirit and don't give up"**